-- Do you spend a lot of time in the company of children? (e.g. at home, work or when engaging in leisure activities)
+- Do you spend a lot of time in the company of children?
+For example at home, work, or during leisure activities

-- Most of my sexual thoughts are about children.
-(If this second statement applies to you, what is the age range of the children you have sexual thoughts about?)
+- most of my sexual thoughts are about children.
+(If this applies to you, what is the age range of the children you have sexual thoughts about?)

-- I have sexual thoughts about both adults and children but the majority relate to adults.
+- I have sexual thoughts about both adults and children but most are about adults.

-- I have sexual thoughts about both adults and children but the majority relate to children.
+- I have sexual thoughts about both adults and children but most are about children.

-- Based on your answers what do you consider to be your main/primary sexual interest?
+- Based on your answers what do you think is your main or primary sexual interest?

-- Having considered which statement in Q20 is most appropriate to you, identify what concerns you have about these sexual thoughts.
-REMEMBER that sexual thoughts – of whatever type – do not of themselves determine behaviour and it is possible to manage the sexual thoughts that concern you.
+- Having thought about which statement in question 20 best fits you, think about what concerns you have about these sexual thoughts.
+Remember that sexual thoughts, whatever they are, don’t determine behaviour by themselves.
+It is possible to manage the sexual thoughts that concern you.

-Having given these questions some thought you might find it helpful to summarise your thoughts before continuing to the next section.
+Now that you’ve thought about questions, you might find it helpful to summarise your answers and what you think before continuing to the next section.

 Try not to feel down.
 If you have answered honestly, then you have been brave.
 You have also taken the first step towards change, which is defining the problem.